status-im/specs/README.md

 This repository contains a list of specifications for implementing Status and its various capabilities.

+## How to contribute

+1. Create an issue for a new Status Improvement Proposal (SIP) or some bug that you'd like to address
+2. Create a corresponding PR and ping some exisiting SIP editors for review

+If you need help, ask in #protocol at Status / Discord.

 ## Spec lifecycle

 Every spec has its own lifecycle that shows its maturity.
 We indicate this in a similar fashion to [COSS Lifecycle](https://rfc.unprotocols.org/spec:2/COSS/):